anastasiafloris/pKaPredict/README.md

 ## 📦 Overview

-*pKaPredict is a cheminformatics tool that predicts the acid dissociation constant (pKa) of chemical compounds from their SMILES strings.
-The package is designed to be easily pip-installable and modular, making it ideal for cheminformatics applications and molecular property prediction tasks.
-The package combines RDKit-based molecular descriptors with a pre-trained LGBMRegressor model for fast, reproducible predictions.
-The workflow includes data preprocessing, descriptor generation, model loading, prediction, and result visualization.
+*pKaPredict* is a cheminformatics tool that predicts the acid dissociation constant (pKa) of chemical compounds from their SMILES strings.
+The package is designed to be easily pip-installable and modular, making it ideal for cheminformatics applications.
+The package combines RDKit generated molecular descriptors with a pre-trained LGBMRegressor model for fast, reproducible predictions.
+The workflow includes training data preprocessing, descriptor generation, model loading, prediction, and result visualization.

-Main Functions:
+💡 Main Functions :

+*Functions used to train the machine learning model on a training dataset*

-→ smiles_to_rdkit_descriptors
+→ **clean_and_visualize_pka**
-Converts a list of SMILES strings into a comprehensive set of 2D descriptors, topological indices, and fragment counts using RDKit.
+Cleans the training dataset by removing duplicates and missing values; also provides basic visualizations for data exploration.

-→ RDKit_descriptors
+→ **RDKit_descriptors**
-Transforms a DataFrame of SMILES into molecular descriptors—used for both training and inference.
+Transforms a DataFrame of SMILES into molecular descriptors, used for training the model.

+→ **plot_data**
+Creates scatter plots comparing predicted vs. experimental pKa values to evaluate model performance and choose the most adapted model for this usage.

+*Core functions for predicting pKa from user-provided SMILES inputs*

-→ load_model
+→ **load_model**
 Loads the pre-trained LightGBM model optimized for pKa prediction.

+→ **smiles_to_rdkit_descriptors**
+Converts a user-provided SMILES input into a vector of RDKit molecular descriptors.

-→ predict_pKa
+→ **predict_pKa**
 Takes molecular descriptors as input and returns predicted pKa values using the loaded model.

-→ clean_and_visualize_pka
-Cleans the training dataset by removing duplicates and missing values; also provides basic visualizations for data exploration.

-→ plot_data
-Creates scatter plots comparing predicted vs. experimental pKa values to evaluate model performance

 ## 👩‍💻 Installation